Sergio-GomezA/calibration_power/README.md

     - [x] convert GWA to power using weibull
     - [x] compare with generation
   - [ ] Using turbine characteristics
-    - [ ] find power curves for each model
+    - [ ] find power curves for some models
+    - [ ] interpolate wind speed to turbine height
   - [ ] Using historical power data
   - [ ] Bayesian approach (PC + data)